supaflyENJOY/DynamicsDocs/docs/Patients/Calendar.md

 To add Patient availability to the schedule, click 'Set Patient Availability'.

-This will open up the Patient Availability calendar in a new tab.
+This will open the Patient Availability calendar in a new tab.
 (This tab is hidden until a User clicks 'Set Patient Availability'.)

 Patient Availability is used for the [Schedule Assistance](../Scheduling/ScheduleAssistance.md) tool.
 Any time that is set as a Patient 'does not work', displays as unavailable in the tool.
 This helps a Scheduler schedule a session between a Patient and a Practitioner.